socrates8300/rswarm/README.md

 - **Managing AI agents with customizable behaviors**: Define agents with specific instructions and functions tailored to your application’s needs.
 - **Executing conversations with advanced control**: Run complex dialogues with agents, controlling parameters like context, functions, and looping behaviors.
 - **Integrating custom functions for extended capabilities**: Enhance agents with custom functions that can be called during conversations.
-- **Handling streaming responses and error scenarios gracefully**: Receive real-time responses and implement robust error handling mechanisms.
+- **Handling streaming responses and error scenarios gracefully**: Receive real-time, incremental responses using our streaming API and implement robust error handling.
 - **Defining prompts and execution steps using XML**: Utilize XML to structure prompts, handoffs, function calls, and execution steps for more complex interactions.

 Whether you’re building a chatbot, an AI assistant, or any application requiring intelligent dialogue, rswarm equips you with the tools to make it happen efficiently.